remotion-dev/remotion/packages/docs/docs/parametrized-rendering.md

 ## Defining accepted props

-To define which props your video accepts, simply give your component the `React.FC` type and pass in a generic argument describing the shape of the props you want to accept.
+To define which props your video accepts, give your component the `React.FC` type and pass in a generic argument describing the shape of the props you want to accept:

 ```tsx twoslash title="src/MyComponent.tsx"
 // @include: example-MyComponent